adonisjs/legacy-docs/3.0/relationships.md

 | Post | belongsToMany | Categories |
 | Category | belongsToMany | Posts |

 Taking the example of Student and Course, where both models can have many related rows in the database.
-In other words, it is a many to many relationship.
+In other words, it is a **many to many relationship**.

 ![](https://i.imgsafe.org/d107fc7.jpg)